mkhalil1998/EC601_Group_Project/README.md

 **VQA Sprint 2**
 -----------------

-Were able to sucessfully train three models, one of which is the state of the art models and show the training and validation results.
+We were able to sucessfully train three models, one of which is the state of the art models and show the training and validation results.
 Also some testing was done to understand the flexibilities of the model being trained.
 Visit [VQA-Sprint2.pdf](https://github.com/mkhalil1998/EC601_Group_Project/blob/main/VQA-Sprint2.pdf) for more details.

 ### Model 1: Visual Question Answering(https://arxiv.org/pdf/1505.00468.pdf).